Books I love

 SELF-HELP, PARENTING

-I highly recommend both these books and started reading them simultaneously.
-I don’t know anybody who is no stressed in some way, shape or form.
+Hold on to your kids by Garbor Mate and Gordon Neufield I highly recommend all 3 books.
+I don’t know anybody who is not stressed in some way, shape or form.
 It explores the relationship between stress and chronic disease or disease in general.
 Written by a doctor the book is well researched.
 Through my lifetime and especially since I have had children well-being has become so important to me and it lightens my heart that there are so many clinicians looking outside the mainstream box now.
-Everything in this book makes sense.
+Everything in these books makes sense.
 It should be made compulsory to read this as basic life education.
 Hold on to your Kids has really opened my eyes on the fact that peer influence and pressure can wreak havoc on the relationship with our kids, just as I felt our teenager slip away.
-I can’t wait to finish reading these – they are in the boxes of our belongings still to come to Greece.
-They made it in the small selection to be stored on the boat.
 I highly recommend any books from Garbor Mate.

 Dr. Joe Dispenza’s books are great if you really want to create change in your life and nothing seems to be working.
 You are getting quantum physics explained, examples from real life scenarios and what you can do to break the habit of being yourself or even better to become super natural.
 All his books are highly recommended.